 - Avoid acronyms as these can confuse and annoy the reader

 - Ensure your font is consistent throughout the document.
 It is surprising how often CVs contain multiple fonts.
 Many candidates update an old CV to include the latest employer without reviewing the previous version and checking the font.
 This can be a factor in over-long CVs, but more on that later!

-- Use a modern font such as Arial or Calibri but never Times New Roman!
+- Use a modern font such as Arial or Calibri but ideally not Times New Roman!

 - Company logos and complicated boxes often get lost or stripped out when a CV is uploaded to a recruitment system.
 They can throw the layout off, so Prism doesn’t advise including these.

 Content of the CV

 1. Name, contact details and introduction

 Keep this simple with a telephone number, email address and approximate location.
 If you think your location may be a negative with a recruiter (if you are not within commuting distance of the job you’ve applied for for example), leave it off.
 That in turn may raise a question mark, but allows you a foot in the door in order to enable you to explain your flexibility.

 2. Career Summary

 Include a ‘Career Summary’ or key skills at the front of the CV if you wish but limit this to a maximum of 25-30% of the page.
-The career summary is commonly on a CV but a note of caution: don’t assume people will read it, so don’t include anything in this section which is not readily viewable in the rest of the CV.
-It is a myth that recruiters first read the career summary: it is seen as primarily a ‘marketing’ section and unlike a candidate’s career and employment history there is less consistent presentation across applicants.
+The career summary is common on a CV but a note of caution: don’t assume people will read it, so don’t include anything in this section which is not readily viewable in the rest of the CV.
+It is a myth that recruiters first read the career summary: some might but it is seen as primarily a ‘marketing’ section and unlike a candidate’s career as seen in “employment history” there is less consistent presentation across applicants.

 3. Employment history